 Expenditure may be considered under the following headings:

-Capital Items These include fit out of workspace, office equipment, machinery, computer costs hardware and software, etc. Note acquisition of building and purchase of mobile assets are excluded from grant aid.
+- Capital Items.
+These include fit out of workspace, office equipment, machinery, computer costs hardware & Softwar etc. (note acquisition of building and purchase of mobile assets are excluded from grant aid).

-Salary Costs For first year of employment.
+- Salary Costs.
+For 1st year of employment.
 This is to be paid out in two instalments.
 The first instalment at the commencement of employment and the second instalment once the employment has continued in existence for a period of six months.
-The level of grant support should reflect the salary scale proposed for the employment being generated.
+The level of grant support should refect the salary scale proposed for the employment being generated.
 It is anticipated that only quality jobs attracting salaries in excess of €40,000 will be eligible for the maximum €15,000 grant support with appropriately scaled back grants offered in accordance with proposed salary for lower paid positions.
 Staff recruitment costs may also be considered eligible for grant aid.

-Rental/Accommodation Costs For first year of project.
-Note that where rental space is already subsidised by an investment of public funds then grant support should reflect the differential between the market rate and subsidised rate).
+- Rental / Accommodation Costs.
+For 1st year of project.
+(Note where rental space is already subsidized by an investment of public funds then grant support should reflect the differential between the market rate and subsidized rate).
 Rental costs may be paid up front subject to receipt by the Board of signed lease/rental agreements.

-Utility Costs These include installation costs for telephone and broadband.
-Note that mobile phone costs are excluded.
+- Utility Costs.
+These include installation costs for telephone & broadband.
+(Note mobile phone costs are excluded)

-Business Specific Training Costs here refer to specialised management or key personnel training programmes that are required to ensure the growth of the business.
-Such courses should not be generally available under the Board's general training programmes.
+- Business Specific Training.
+Costs here refer to specialized management or key personnel training programmes that are required to ensure the growth of the business.
+Such courses should not be generally available under the LEO's general training programmes.